jcolag/silver-bat-01-seeking-refuge/text/02-intro.md

 "Bertie, my sweet child," Grandma Serafina interrupts," recall Poe's *Purloined Letter*, where the detective finds what the prefect cannot, because it's sitting right out in the open, while officials are looking for elaborate hiding places."

-"And you'll learn quickly that the merest display of vanity," Grandpa Robert sniffs as he strokes his eyebrow, "a few well-timed malapropisms, and the occasional gallingly conspicuous disregard for human rights in front of the right people, and like the Pimpernel, they seek you here and they seek you there, never considering the damned, elusive agent is posing with them for a photo op."
+"And you'll learn quickly that the merest display of vanity," Grandpa Robert sniffs as he strokes his eyebrow, "a few well-timed malapropisms, and the occasional gallingly conspicuous disregard for human rights in front of the right people, and like the Pimpernel, they seek you here, and they seek you there, never considering the damned, elusive agent is posing with them for a photo op."

 "No..."